svjack/Step1X-Edit/README.md

 ### 2.2 Dependencies and Installation

-Install [torch](https://pytorch.org/get-started/locally/) >= 2.2 with cuda toolkit and corresponding torchvision.
+python >=3.10.0 and install [torch](https://pytorch.org/get-started/locally/) >= 2.2 with cuda toolkit and corresponding torchvision.
 We test our model using torch==2.3.1 and torch==2.5.1 with cuda-12.1.

 Install requirements: